 Numbers and facts

-Wind energy has an increasing share of electricity generation in Germany.
-In 2020, wind energy had again the largest share in German electricity production, ahead of nuclear energy and brown coal.
+In 2021, wind energy had again the largest share in German electricity production, ahead of nuclear energy and brown coal.

 The graph shows the gross electricity production from onshore and offshore wind energy.
-In 2020 they had a total share of about 27 % in the German electricity production.
+In 2021 they had a total share of about 23 % (net) in the German electricity production.

 Source: Fraunhofer ISE